steffendx/GoNorth/wwwroot/lib/leaflet/PLUGIN-GUIDE.md

 ### Repository

-The best place to put your Leaflet plugin to is a separate [GitHub](http://github.com) repository.
+The best place to put your Leaflet plugin is a separate [GitHub](http://github.com) repository.
 If you create a collection of plugins for different uses, don't put them in one repo &mdash;
 it's usually easier to work with small, self-contained plugins in individual repositories.